 Deep yellow sands often have moderately acid topsoils (around pH 5) with extremely acid subsoils (around pH 4).
 At Mingenew 1.25t/ha of Aglime first increased the topsoil pH from 4.9 to 5.8.
 After 4 years the topsoil pH had declined slightly and the subsoil pH increased by about 0.1 units down to 40cm (Figure 2).

 More recent research by the University of WA and others indicates that at topsoil pH levels below 5.3 all the applied lime is being consumed by acid.
 However, as the topsoil pH increases above 5.3, some Aglime is available to slowly move into the subsoil.
 This means that maintaining topsoil pH around 5.0 will not remedy subsoil acidification.
 However, maintaining soil pH between 5.5 and 6.0 does allow for excess Aglime to move into the subsoil and treat or prevent subsoil acidity.

 The survey clearly demonstrated that Aglime applied to the topsoil could move into the subsoil and neutralise acidity.
 It is evident that WA farmers need to combat the continuing development of subsoil acidity by regular liming.

 From research by Aglime of Australia and others, it is apparent that soils at risk of subsoil acidity should be maintained between pH 5.5 and 6.0 in the topsoil by regular liming.
 This would provide sufficient excess Aglime to move down into the subsoil and treat subsoil acidity.

 Treat subsoil acidity by liming regularly to maintain topsoil pH between 5.5 and 6.0.

-Find out if subsoils are acid (sample your own soils or use Precision SoilTech’s soil sampling service and use our free soil pH testing service for clients that buy aglime from us)
+• Find out if your subsoils are acid.
+Sample your own soils or use Precision SoilTech’s soil sampling and soil pH testing service